product-os/jellyfish/README.md

 processes that enhance the team's productivity and understanding.
 Think of it as a cross between Slack and Excel!

+A "living specification" for the intended functioning of Jellyfish can be found [here](https://docs.google.com/document/d/1psa9upjr__LDbF0442ndW72Nj8jAuA48mmqPdahQBUs/edit?usp=sharing).
+Many parts of Jellyfish are still under development, and this document aims to create a source of truth for how the platform *should* work, even if it doesn't represent the current functionality.

 ***

 ![Jellyfish Screenshot](./docs/assets/screenshot.png)